SixArm/mast-cell-help/topics/polyvagal-exercises/index.md

 * **Social Engagement:** Engage in positive social interactions, whether in person or virtually.
 Meaningful connections with others can activate the ventral vagal complex.

-* **Mindfulness and Grounding Techniques:** Practice mindfulness and grounding exercises to bring attention to the present moment, promoting a sense of safety.
+* **Mindfulness and Grounding Techniques:** Practice mindfulness and grounding exercises to bring attention to the present.

 * **Gargling:** Gargling with water may stimulate the vagus nerve, as it involves the muscles connected to the vagus nerve.